WHY DONKEY/HORSE THERAPY?

-Discover how Donkey's become teacher and how we are developing the program.
+Discover how Donkey's & Horses become teachers and how we are developing the program.

 OUR ANIMAL-ASSISTED LEARNING PROGRAM IS SPECIFICALLY FOR VULNERABLE WOMEN AND CHILDREN.